demisto/content/Packs/SecurityScorecard/Integrations/SecurityScorecard/README.md

-Provides scorecards for domains.
+Provides commands to access SecurityScorecard's API.
-This integration was integrated and tested with version xx of SecurityScorecard.
+This integration was integrated and tested with the latest version of SecurityScorecard's API as of August 2024.

 ## Configure SecurityScorecard on Cortex XSOAR